eyzi/blog/posts/digital-extroversion.md

 Could I be just as enthusiastic about being around other people if the real life dynamic is similar to that on the internet?
 I would lean more towards no, but who knows?
 All I know is that this is just the way I am and probably always will be.

-I'm certain that many others find themselves in the same situation as I am and it would be interesting to know why that happens exactly.
+I'm certain that many others find themselves in the same situation as I am.
+I can't say that being an extrovert online can cure or improve social introvertness.
+That's definitely not the case with me.
+It would be interesting to know why this happens exactly, though.

 But I wouldn't sweat about chasing after the answer.
 I quite enjoy not knowing, weirdly enough.
 That way, I can dismiss it as yet another